dextersealy/rent-report/README.md

 extracted the location (longitude and latitude), size (number of bedrooms and bathrooms), price, and apartment and building features.

-I stored the data in a MongoDB database running on and AWS instance, then used Python and the **scikit-learn** modules to test different linear regression models.
+I stored the data in a MongoDB database running on an AWS instance, then used Python and the **scikit-learn** modules to test different linear regression models.
 The different algorithms were close in performance.
 For the application, I settled on an ElasticNet model